 If you’re thinking about embarking on home remodeling project, it’s useful to curate a “mood board” to pull together colors and material samples to ensure that your entire design blends seamlessly.
 Professional interior designers strategically develop their designs by carefully considering pattern, color, and materials into a complete and cohesive look.
 They create mood boards at the beginning stages of a project to help them think through all of the design components.

-A foundational element of a mood board is often the type of stone for projects ranging from kitchens, bathrooms, backsplash, tub surrounds, fireplaces, flooring, shower walls and more.
+A foundational element of a mood board is often the type of stone for projects ranging from kitchens, bathrooms, backsplashes, tub surrounds, fireplaces, flooring, shower walls and more.
 No matter what project you’re working on, quartz stone is our choice for many reasons.
-As many brands offer a quartz stone, Cambria natural quartz is our top recommendation.
+While many brands offer a quartz stone, Cambria natural quartz is our top recommendation.

 Quartz Stone Benefits